01anto/gamer-quiz/README.md

   ## Validator Testing

-   - Validator Installation

     - Pep8online.com website was not available
-    - As instructed by Code Institute staff a pep8 validator (pycodestyle) was used in my Gitpod workspace
+    - As instructed by Code Institute staff a pep8 validator (pycodestyle) was used in my Gitpod workspace to check for code errors
     - The command pip3 install pycodestyle was used but the extension was already installed
     - Press Ctrl+Shift+p to open search bar and type linter
     - Click on Python: Select Linter and then select pycodestyle.